aarentai/Silent-Majority/README.md

 0.9965, 0.8049, 0.6121, 0.9221
 0.9987, 0.8262, 0.6386, 0.9283
 ```
-Then we calculate the average by column of the last 10 rows (group 0-3 accuracy with random initialization/noise) and subtract it from the first row data (the original group 0-3 accuracy without pruning).
+Then we calculate the average by column of the last 10 rows (each row denotes the group 0-3 accuracy with random initialization/noise) and subtract it from the first row data (the original group 0-3 accuracy without pruning) to get the final result.

 ## Part II: Spurious Memorization by Critical Neurons
-In this section, we take a further step in demystifying the cause of imbalanced group performance under spurious correlation, particularly focusing on the discrepancy in the test accuracy between majority and minority groups.
+In this section, we take a further step in investigate the cause of imbalanced group performance under spurious correlation, particularly focusing on the discrepancy in the test accuracy between majority and minority groups.

 The script `runSpuriousCorrelationFinetuningPruning.sh` aims to finetune the model with critical neuron pruned, in order to closing the gap between the majority and minority group accuracy.

+To reproduce the Table 4-10, you can run `runSpuriousCorrelationFinetuningPruning.sh` by setting arguments accordingly.